Mount Pisgah State Park

 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Fishing: The 75-acre Stephen Foster Lake provides habitat for perch, bass, bluegill and crappie.
-On the west shore of the lake is an angler's area that features a parking lot and easy access to the lake for shore fishing.
+On the west shore of the lake is an ADA accessible angler's area that features a parking lot and easy access to the lake for shore fishing.
 Ice fishing is permitted.
 For your safety, be sure the ice is at least four inches thick and carry safety equipment.
 All Pennsylvania Fish and Boat Commission seasons, rules and regulations apply.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.